nlsynth/karuta/docs/LRM.md

 ### Methods

 A methods is declared as a member of an object.
-If no object name is given in the declaration, the method will belong to Kernel object.
+If no object name is given in the declaration, the method will belong to the current file object.

-    // This declaration is equivalent to Kernel.f() def f() {
+    // This method belong to the current file object. def f() {
     }